-Transport Scotland’s operating company, BEAR Scotland, is set to resurface half a kilometre of the A9 at the north end of Helmsdale for seven nights starting from Sunday 1 June.
+Transport Scotland’s operating company, BEAR Scotland, is set to resurface half a kilometre of the A9 at the north end of Helmsdale starting from Sunday 1 June.

-The works will take place from Sunday 1 to Tuesday 10 June, between the hours of 7pm and 6am, subject to weather conditions.
+The works will take place from Sunday 1 to the morning of Wednesday 11 June, between the hours of 7pm and 6am, subject to weather conditions.
 No work will be undertaken on Friday and Saturday nights.

 To protect both roadworkers and motorists, the A9 will be fully closed during the works due to the narrow width of the carriageway.
 Amnesty periods will be in place, allowing vehicles to be escorted safely through the site at the following times: 8pm, 9pm, 10pm, 11pm, 12am, 2am, and 4am.
 Outside of working hours, the A9 will remain open as normal to minimise disruption.